Can I take my landlord to the LTB if they won’t fix something?

 This includes things that came with your place, such as appliances like a fridge or stove.
 It also includes common areas, like parking lots, elevators, and hallways.

-Before you apply to the Board, you should make sure your landlord knows about the problem and has had a reasonable amount of time to fix it.
+Before you apply to the LTB, you should make sure your landlord knows about the problem and has had a reasonable amount of time to fix it.

 There are also other steps you can take to try to get your landlord to do the repairs.

-If your landlord still does not fix the problem, you can apply to the Landlord and Tenant Board.
-If the Board finds that your landlord has not followed the law, they can order the landlord to fix the problem.
+If your landlord still does not fix the problem, you can apply to the (LTB).
+If the LTB finds that your landlord has not followed the law, they can the landlord to fix the problem.

-The Board can also order your landlord to compensate you by paying you money or reducing your rent.
+The LTB can also order your landlord to compensate you by paying you money or reducing your rent.

-You must follow the right steps to get the Board to hear your case.
-And you will have to show evidence to the Board to prove that there is a problem.
+You must follow the right steps to get the LTB to hear your case.
+And you will have to show to the LTB to prove that there is a problem.

-It is usually best to apply to the Board within one year after the problem started.
+It is usually best to apply to the LTB within one year after the problem started.

-The Board can order the landlord to give you money for problems going back only one year before you applied.
-For example, if a problem went on for a full year but was fixed 11 months before your application, you can only get compensation for one month.
+The LTB can order the landlord to give you money for problems going back only one year before you applied.
+For example, if a problem went on for a full year but was fixed 11 months before your , you can only get compensation for one month.

-The Board won’t be able to order any compensation if you apply more than a year after the problem stopped or more than a year after you moved out.
+The LTB won't be able to order any compensation if you apply more than a year after the problem stopped or more than a year after you moved out.

-If you have more than one repair and maintenance problem, the Board will look separately at each problem to figure out whether you have applied in time.
+If you have more than one repair and maintenance problem, the LTB will look separately at each problem to figure out whether you have applied in time.